Buford Athletics and Activities

 Extra-curricular activities are an important part of student life at Buford.
 Students are encouraged to develop skills and explore interests through sports, clubs, tutoring and music programs.
 An after-school activities bus provides transportation to students who choose to stay for athletics, clubs, tutoring, or more.

-Buford offers team sports for baseball, basketball, cheerleading, fencing (club sport), football, softball, step, swimming, tennis (club sport), track, and volleyball.
+Buford offers team sports for baseball, basketball, cheerleading, fencing (club sport), football, softball, step, swimming, tennis (club sport), track, wrestling, and volleyball.
 Eighth-grade students may participate in junior varsity sports at CHS.

 Major emphasis is devoted to sportsmanship, healthy competition, and becoming a positive team player.